-Hawaiians consider Peridot as a symbol of the volcano goddess of fire Pele who controls the flow of lava.
+Hawaiians consider Peridot a symbol of the volcano goddess of fire Pele who controls the flow of lava.

-This is the reason why Peridot is one of few stones that only comes in one color, though its shades may vary from yellowish green to brownish green to olive, depending on the iron content.
+Peridot is one of few stones that only comes in one color, though its shades may vary from yellowish green to brownish green to olive, depending on the iron content.

 Much of the world’s supply of Peridot comes from the San Carlos Reservation in Arizona.
 Other Peridots come from Africa, Pakistan, Myanmar, and China.

 Peridot only measures a 6.5 to 7 on the Mohs hardness scale.
-While raw Peridot is quite prone to cracking or breaking during cutting, the finished gemstone is fairly easy to wear and quite a powerhouse addition to any gemstone collection.
+While raw Peridot is prone to cracking or breaking during cutting, the finished gemstone is fairly easy to wear and quite a powerhouse addition to any gemstone collection.

 People born in August are lucky to be protected by Peridot’s good blessings and fortune.